eternagame/workspace-helpers/README.md

 A limitation of `npm link` is that calls to `npm install` will still pull from npm rather than using the global symlink.
-This is particularly problematic when testing changes to `@eternagame/bootstrap` or the `@eternagame/nx-plugin:preset` generator, as both packages install `@eternagame/nx-plugin` during the generation repository, and so it will use whatever the latest version is in npm rather than your local copy.
+This is particularly problematic when testing changes to `@eternagame/bootstrap` or the `@eternagame/nx-plugin:preset` generator, as both packages install `@eternagame/nx-plugin` during the generation process, and so it will use whatever the latest version is in npm rather than your local copy.

 To work around this, you can run a local npm registry using [verdaccio](https://github.com/verdaccio/verdaccio).